 Second, will the recipients be interested and able to take advantage of your offer or information?
 If you can run a test mailing on a small but representative section of the list, it will tell you all you need to know.

 If the idea of cleaning a list and using precious time to test it seems expensive, identify the real cost of sending your mailing and getting disappointing results, or none at all.
-Apart from wasting the money, you will have wasted the time it took to organise and you will have damaged your standing with subordinates, peers, and seniors.
+Apart from wasting the money, the time it took to organise will be wasted and you will have damaged your standing with subordinates, peers, and seniors.

 Test small.
 If the test works, you can go ahead with confidence.